enschilling/oci-appdev-devlive/oci-oraca-mysql/a-lab-one-create-env/create-env.md

-# Create a Kubernetes cluster
+# Provision the infrastructure

 <details><summary><b>TODO</b></summary>

-- By script (maybe something like `artifacts.mjs`); build and push Spring Boot app container image to OCI Container Registry (user and token has to be created with terraform).
-Add the image token secret to the kustomize deployment.
 - Deploy **Spring Boot App** with MySQL connectivity
 - Deploy a Checker (busybox) pod to run **cURL** commands to check the Spring Boot application.
 - Store scripts and deployment code separately from markdown - include instructions to retrieve.
-- Merge this **AUTOMATION** guide with the existing LiveLabs format.

 </details>

 ## Introduction

 This workshop uses Spring Boot-based Java microservices connecting to a MySQL HeatWave database as a target application to illustrate the capabilities for end-to-end monitoring using OCI Observability and Management Services.
 In this lab, you will utilize Terraform to provision your resources via Infrastructure as Code.
-This includes an Oracle Container Engine for Kubernetes (OKE) cluster, a MySQL DB System, and more.
-You will then enable HeatWave on the MySQL cluster, then deploy the application to your OKE cluster.
+This includes a Virtual Cloud Netwokr (VCN), an Oracle Container Engine for Kubernetes (OKE) cluster, and more.
+You will then provision a MySQL HeatWave DB System through the OCI Console.

 Estimated time: 25 minutes